top of page

 Is mead a wine or a beer?

 Here at Ægir's Den Meadery we make many different types of mead, all using local honey with as many ingredients as possible grown on local farms, some straight from our own farm!
 Currently we have a wide selection of our Session Series available (these are 6% ABV, come carbonated in pint cans and are best served chilled).
 Varieties include: Traditional, Raspberry, Blueberry/Ginger, Strawberry/Sage, Pear, Peach, Blueberry, and our Cyser (mead made using apple cider as the base).
+Recently we added a short mead line, to include Loki's Wit (hops, coriander and orange peeol), Ebony Nectar (cocoa nibs, vanilla bean and roasted hazelnut) and Brisingamen (black currant and fennel).
 Our Bottle strengths debuted in the fall of 2020.
 Varieties include: Traditional, Cyser, Clove, Dandelion, Acerglyn (mead made with honey and maple syrup), and this is only the beginning...

 bottom of page